 Sarah joined FB Environmental in 2021 with five years of experience at the New Hampshire Department of Transportation’s Bureau of Environment, where as a Wetlands Program Analyst she conducted wetland delineations and wetland permitting.
 She received a Bachelor’s Degree in Environmental Studies with a focus in Ecology, and double majored in Physics, from Colby College in 2014 where she gained valuable research and writing skills through her liberal arts education and through her senior capstone project researching the fluvial geomorphology and health of headwater streams within the Belgrade Lakes Watershed.
 At FB Environmental, Sarah uses her wetlands and water quality skills on a wide variety of projects including wetland delineations, stream crossing assessments, natural resource inventories, water quality monitoring and data analysis, technical writing, GIS mapping, and natural resource permitting.

 Mindee joined FB Environmental in May of 2022.
 She has a B.S. in Environmental Science from Saint Michael’s College.
-Mindee gained two years of experience at the York County Soil and Water Conservation District managing multiple watershed restoration and protection projects which included providing technical assistance to private landowners, municipalities, and nonprofits, as well as environmental permitting and water quality sampling.
-Prior to her work at the Conservation District, Mindee served two terms with AmeriCorps in Maine and Michigan, gaining experience with invasive plant identification and removal, GIS, conservation land management, and volunteer coordination.
-At FBE Mindee manages watershed planning and restoration projects, conducts water quality monitoring, data synthesis and analysis, and assists with technical writing.
+Prior to joining FBE, Mindee gained experience at the York County Soil and Water Conservation District managing watershed restoration and protection projects and providing technical assistance to private landowners, municipalities, and nonprofits.
+Mindee also served two terms with AmeriCorps in Maine and Michigan, gaining experience with invasive plant identification and removal, GIS, conservation land management, and volunteer coordination.
+At FBE, Mindee manages watershed restoration and planning projects, prepares grant applications, completes technical writing, leads community engagement and outreach, and conducts water quality monitoring.
+Mindee also frequently assists with wetland delineations, vegetation monitoring, and report writing.

 Christine rejoined FBE in June 2023.
 As a GIS specialist and water resource scientist, Christine has a breadth of experience performing water quality monitoring and GIS modeling in a variety of environments.
 Christine has a M.S. in Natural Resources and the Environment, concentrating in remote sensing of freshwater ecosystems, and a B.S. in Environmental Conservation and Sustainability from the University of New Hampshire.
 Her master’s degree research focused on using remote sensing technology coupled with traditional monitoring methods to identify and study cyanobacteria blooms in New Hampshire waterbodies.
 Christine previously worked for FBE as a Project Scientist I and II for three years (2018-2021).
 At FBE, her responsibilities include project oversight, technical writing, data organization, integration, and visualization, land-use modeling, water quality sampling and analysis, geospatial analyses, and geospatial modeling.
 She is a Certified Remote Pilot (FAA Part 107) and a New Hampshire licensed boat operator.